edxz7/Random-Sampling-With-A-Reservoir/README.md

 ## Acknowledgments

-* This little project was inspire from the Princeton course [Algorithms I](https://www.coursera.org/learn/algorithms-part1)
+* This short project was inspire from the Princeton course [Algorithms I](https://www.coursera.org/learn/algorithms-part1)